Editorial Style Guide

 A-Z

-academic degrees—Use capital letters with periods: A.A.S., B.A., B.S., Ed.D., J.D., M.A., M.B.A., M.F.A., M.L.S., M.S., Ph.D., etc.; lowercase when spelled out: associate’s degree, bachelor’s degree, bachelor of arts, bachelor of science, master’s degree, master of fine arts.
+academic degrees—Use capital letters with periods: A.A.S., B.A., B.S., Ed.D., J.D., M.A., M.B.A., M.F.A., M.L.S., M.S., Ph.D., etc.; lowercase when spelled out: associate’s degree, associate of arts, bachelor’s degree, bachelor of science, master’s degree, master of fine arts.

 academic majors, minors, programs of study—generally lowercase in running text with the exception of proper nouns: Africana studies, applied mathematics, data science and analytics, English education (7–12), film studies.